Insights on Variance Estimation for Blocked and Matched Pairs Designs

 See Supplementary Materials~\ref{append_var_srs} for a derivation.
 The first term in the estimator looks similar to our usual big block estimator and captures part of the first term in our variance decomposition.
-The second term in the estimator looks similar to our proposed small block estimator and accounts for the rest of the variation.
-This is very similar to the estimator found in \cite{scosyrev_2014}, however we make adjustments to achieve unbiasedness of the estimator whereas \cite{scosyrev_2014} focuses on consistency. \cite{scosyrev_2014} also works with fixed blocks where the number of blocks is assumed known before sampling and weights are used to match the sample to the population proportions, as opposed to flexible blocks which allow random numbers of blocks that are created post-sampling.
+The second term looks similar to our proposed small block estimator and accounts for the rest of the variation.
+While very similar to the estimator found in \cite{scosyrev_2014}, we have made adjustments to achieve unbiasedness of the estimator whereas \cite{scosyrev_2014} focuses on consistency. \cite{scosyrev_2014} also works with fixed blocks where the number of blocks is assumed known before sampling and weights are used to match the sample to the population proportions, as opposed to flexible blocks which allow random numbers of blocks that are created post-sampling.